oliverius/logo/docs/part7.md

 `cs repeat 3 [ pu fd 60 pd repeat 4 [ lt 90 bk 20 ] rt 120 ]`

 ![Double loop with penup and pendown](/img/part7_double_loop_penup_pendown.gif)

+and it shows as expected.
+In the [next part](/part8) we do what we have done before, after two steps forward one step back.
+We will do some refactoring to have a proper tokenizer.
+So no more graphics for the time being for us!